Does Pet Insurance Cover Hip Dysplasia?

 Your pet is young and healthy

-Enrolling before symptoms appear gives you the best chance of coverage since hip dysplasia becomes a pre-existing condition once diagnosed.
-Some insurers have bilateral exclusions, meaning if one hip develops problems before enrollment, insurers won't cover the other hip even if it develops issues later.
+Enrolling before symptoms appear gives you the best chance of coverage, since hip dysplasia becomes a pre-existing condition once diagnosed.
+Some insurers also apply bilateral exclusions: if one hip develops problems before enrollment, the other hip won't be covered even if issues arise later.

 3. 3